George Washington Memorial Parkway: Southern section

 At Mount Vernon, the parkway begins at a traffic circle, where it joins and leaves SR 235.
 Most of this route was taken from the Washington, Alexandria and Mount Vernon Railway's right-of-way.
 The southern section is an expressway with at-grade intersections.
 It extends from Mount Vernon, past Fort Hunt to South Washington Street at the southern end of Alexandria.
 The Mount Vernon Trail parallels the southern and middle sections of the parkway (from Mount Vernon to Theodore Roosevelt Island), and is often filled with recreational and commuter cyclists and runners.
 Points of interest on or near the parkway are Mount Vernon Plantation, Huntley Meadows Park, P. O. Box 1142, Fort Hunt Park, Dyke Marsh, Hunting Creek, Jones Point, and the Woodrow Wilson Bridge.

-Although designated as part of the George Washington Memorial Parkway, Washington Street in Alexandria still belongs to and is maintained by the City of Alexandria.
+Although designated as part of the George Washington Memorial Parkway, Washington Street in Alexandria is maintained by the City of Alexandria.
 In 1929, the city and the federal government entered into a memorandum of agreement (MOA).
 The MOA gave the federal government a permanent and irrevocable easement over Washington Street.
 It also called for the construction of roundabouts at both the north and south ends of Washington Street as transition points between the rural and urban sections of the parkway.
 Finally, the MOA required Alexandria to adopt zoning regulations so that construction along Washington Street would be "of such character and of such types of buildings as will be in keeping with the dignity, purpose and memorial character of said highway".

 Commercial vehicles, such as trucks, are prohibited from the George Washington Memorial Parkway.
 However, taxicabs and airport shuttles are allowed to operate on the parkway.